 How do I redeem?

-For standard return or one way (ex UK only) flights on BA, you can use the voucher online at ba.com.
+For standard return flight starting in the UK, or for one way (ex UK only) flights on BA, you can use the voucher online at ba.com.

 As of recently, it is now possible to make mixed class bookings on ba.com.
 You no longer need to call and potentially end up paying the telephone booking fee.